jpettersson/airport_events/README.md

 disconnected    DateTime date                 Computer is going to sleep, airport has been disabled or system halts.
 ```

-The library is extremely fresh and currently has no specs or documentation and has only been tested on MacOS 10.7.5.
+The library is extremely fresh and currently has no tests and has only been tested on MacOS 10.7.5.

 I created it to log the amount of time I spend on different WiFi networks.
 Check out the airport-log utility below for an example implementation.

-Example uses:
+Why?
 -------------

 * Detect when a machine has joined a specific network.